Title

 Body

 Curriculum development is the process of setting forth educational goals and learning objectives; defining instructional and assessment techniques and methods; and delineating necessary materials and resources.
 New courses and programs may be developed by faculty as appropriate and necessary; existing programs and courses may be strengthened and revised.
-All curriculum development is supervised and coordinated by the Vice President for Academic Affairs and the appropriate academic dean.
+All curriculum development is supervised and coordinated by the Vice President of Academic Affairs and the appropriate academic dean.

 Course outlines must include the following: